 I am painfully aware of the fact that some people simply do not want to hear that in some ways, these boots are a disappointment, but the pictures easily speak for themselves.
 Even so, I know people will not be satisfied.
 As a result and to better explain what I mean when I discuss the quality of boots, I will be doing a comparison of all the boots I own in a future article which will expand on the pictures above.

 I understand the appeal of Vibergs and my displeasure with the quality is simply to give honest feedback and to inform.
 Aside from a few construction issues and slight discomfort, my view on these boots is positive.
-I do love my Viberg boots and have absolutely no plans to ever sell them.
-In fact, I have been wearing them quite often lately.
 If you really want a pair of Vibergs, go for it.
 I did and I do not regret my decision.
 However, if you are looking for value for money, you should look elsewhere.
 If you are searching for the highest quality boots out there, there are quite a few other options out there that will satisfy you much more.

 *I contacted Viberg about fixing this and while they responded once, they did not reply again afterward and I do not feel like chasing them down to fix this.